 Social Impact Assessment study in the sub-project road was conducted to identify and assess the land requirement for the proposed sub-project besides identifying the temporary and permanent impacts.
 Bijbehara to Karihama sub-project road is going to be improved and upgraded on existing alignment and the existing RoW is 6.55 meters.
-No additional land is required for improvement and up-gradation of the road.
-Though the sub-project does not require private land acquisition, therefore, the Social Impact Assessment was conducted to identify and assess any other impact on the people and communities due to project implementation such as any impact on private assets (of both titleholders and non-titleholders), on the livelihood of people, common property resources or any other type of impacts.
+The realignment of the road after RD 6.040 kmsshell be carried out in the available government land.
+No private or community land is required for improvement and up-gradation of the road.
+Though the sub-project does not require private or community land, therefore, the Social Impact Assessment was conducted to identify and assess any other impact on the people and communities due to project implementation such as any impact on private assets (of both titleholders and non-titleholders), on the livelihood of people, common property resources or any other type of impacts.
 Further, it will guide Executing Agency (EA) to prepare a sound Social Management Plan that will provide guidance to the contractor & PIU to manage social issues during execution and post execution.